grafana/mimir/docs/configuration/config-file-reference.md

 ### `alertmanager_config`

-The `alertmanager_config` configures the Cortex alertmanager.
+The `alertmanager_config` configures the alertmanager.

 ```yaml
 # Base path for data storage.